ymadoff/ryba/core/dns.coffee.md

 DNS environment is to install your own DNS server.
 Investigate the "phyla/core/bind_server" module for additional information.

+TODO: in case we are running a local bind server inside the cluster and if this server isnt the one currently being installed, we could wait for the server to be started before checking the forward and reverse dns of the server.

 ## Forward lookup

     module.exports.push name: 'DNS # Forward lookup', callback: (ctx, next) ->